rhelico/wthr/README.md

 [Solution overview](solution-overview.md) is here.

+## existing deployment
+After the deadline I set up CI/CD to Heroku at https://pleaseallowmeto.helpyourteamlove.life

+If you would like to try the app without dealing with local setup (documented below) you can just browse there.

+If you want to prove `this code == that site` feel free to submit PRs and I'll approve.
+Also if you want to fork and set up your own site on heroku you could:
+1. fork
+1. create a heroku site
+1. use heroku ACM to set up ssl
+1. configure heroku app key and set it up as a secret
+1. nit, but change the email in the deploy workflow which is hardcoded to mine.

 ## installation prereqs
 This is what I used, possibly other rails7 versions will work.
 1. ruby 3.3.0 (2023-12-25 revision 5124f9ac75) [x86_64-darwin23]